PixelDoted/Scripted-Models/README.md

 eventually Pixel's Character Models will use Scripted Models for model editing
 but for now Pixel's Character Models is used for simplicity and Scripted Models is used for features and speed

+if you would like to test out the Scripted Models version of Pixel's Character Models you can find it in the ["dev" branch](https://github.com/PixelDoted/PixelsCharacterModels/tree/dev/PixelsCharacterModels-Fabric)

 Scripted Models has examples on how to use it [here](https://github.com/PixelDoted/Scripted-Models/tree/master/examples)